unfor19/githubsecrets/README.md

 <details><summary>Expand/Collapse
  </summary>

-Mount local directory to `root`, the image is available at [DockerHub](https://hub.docker.com/r/unfor19/githubsecrets)
+Mount a local directory to `root`, the image is available at [DockerHub](https://hub.docker.com/r/unfor19/githubsecrets)

-The image runs as a CLI; you must provide arguments, prompts are not available while running in Docker
+The image runs as a CLI; you must provide arguments, since prompts are not available while running in a Docker container

 #### Linux and macOS